 Accordingly, the 1,500 additional houses in the SHMA related to the flawed household size assumption should be removed.
-The impact of this will be to increase the number of years of housing land supply calculated by Hart DC and remove the need for a development such as that proposed at Hop Garden Road.
+The impact of this will be to increase the number of years of housing land supply (see Section 8) calculated by Hart DC and remove the need for a development such as that proposed at Hop Garden Road.